Arester Earl: Artistic style and works

 Into her quilts, Early often sewed small red squares, which may have functioned as protective charms.
 Textile scholar Maude Southwell Wahlman called this pattern of bright squares contrasted with duller large squares, a "mojo" quilt.
 Like the stuffed shells in Earl's "Shell" quilt, representing the powers of the underwater realm, these elements symbolized Kongo spiritual beliefs.
 Earl confirmed that her use of the repeating cross motif echoed the Kongolese belief of the soul's return in the cycle of birth, life, and death and the common African-derived cosmogram patterns she encountered as a child.

 She disclosed that her "Red-and-White Dream" quilt was inspired by childhood memories that returned to her in dreams.
 She reportedly dreamt of other patterns, too.

 Earl was included in Wahlman and Ella King Torrey's 1983 book Ten Afro-American Quilters: Featuring Mozell Benson, Arester Earl, Johanna Pettway, Martha Jane Pettway, Plummer Pettway, Susie Ponds, Pearlie Posey, Sarah Mary Taylor, Lucinda Toomer, Pecolia Warner.

-Ella King Torrey, president of the San Francisco Art Institute, owns one of Earl's most famous pieces, "Log Cabin."
+Ella King Torrey, former president of the San Francisco Art Institute, owned one of Earl's most famous pieces, "Log Cabin."
 The quilt, which hangs in her dining room, is part of the Torrey Quilt Collection.